 To change the appearance of alternating rows in a table, in the Properties window go to the Look tab's Rows section, and click the Alternating Row Style.

 You can change the background color of the alternating rows, for example.

 The alternating row style is applied to the cells displayed to the right of any row headers when the Row Header Layout property is set to Columns, but general cell styles including the alternating row style are also applied to row headers when this property is set to Indented instead.

 When you add a note (annotation) on a table cell, the note appears as a small, red triangle in the top right corner of the cell.
 Hover over this triangle indicator in View mode to see the details of the note.

 To customize the appearance of the cell note, go to the Look tab of the table's properties.
-Click the Cell Note Style link.
+Click Cell Note Style.

 This lets you adjust the size and color of the cell note.